 Students wishing to obtain a graduate certificate in African American Studies are encouraged to consult with their home department advisors and the African American Studies Director of Graduate Studies, ideally during their first year, to plan their course of study.
-Interested students provide an application of their interest to the department, and must complete all requirements listed below, and apply via the AAS Graduate Certification Program Registration Form.
+Interested students must complete all requirements listed below, and apply via the AAS Graduate Certification Program Registration Form.

 Earning the Graduate Certificate:

 The graduate course of study is determined by a graduate students’ home department advisors in consultation with the Curriculum Committee in the Department of African American Studies.
 Certificate requirements include completion of AAS 500 African American Intellectual Tradition and two other courses in the Humanities or Social Sciences:

 a) Whose contents are judged to be devoted primarily to race; or

 b) for which they write research papers devoted to race; or

 c) which are independent study topics tailored to the student’s interests in Race.